Pensarfeo/Elium-Academy-Exercise-platform-winter-2017/app/course/week2/day1/challange6/description.md

 URL (String)                  | return (String)                                  | comments
 -                             | -                                                | -
-/account/new/:ammount         | account nr :accountID create with :ammount euros | It must unique, no matter the number of calls
+/account/new/:ammount         | account nr :accountID created with :ammount euros | It must unique, no matter the number of calls
 /:accountID/withdraw/:ammount | :ammount euros taken from account nr :accountID  | if :accountID not found return "Account not found"
 /:accountID/deposit/:ammount  | :ammount euros added to account nr :accountID    | if :accountID not found return "Account not found"
 /:accountID/balance           | The balance of account nr :accountID is ## euros | if :accountID not found return "Account not found"